 Platform as a Service

 - Provides the clients with the capability to deploy onto the cloud infrastructure consumer-created or acquired applications created using programming languages and tools supported by the provider.
+In additon, one can use Entity Extraction, which is a text analysis technique that uses Natural Language Processing (NLP) to automatically pull out specific data from unstructured text, and classifies it according to predefined categories.

 - Consumer does not manage or control the underlying cloud infrastructure but has control over the deployed applications and possible applications hosting environment configurations.